-- Typology: Mostly "cross-channel" websites developed by retail customers in addition to their bricks-and-mortar sales outlets.

-- Customer requirements: E-commerce has become a major issue for all retail customers.
-It is seen as a growth sector that is complementary to their traditional offer.
-Major customers are looking for specific logistics adapted to the e-commerce sector and synergies between this and their traditional logistics arrangements. - ID Logistics' response: A strategic factor since 2010, e-commerce is now part of an offer that corresponds closely to customers' requirements.
-This offer allowed the Group to sign 4 major contracts at the beginning of 2011 on the basis of a new organizational and information system.
+- Typology: Originally, mostly "cross-channel" websites developed by retail customers in addition to their bricks-and-mortar sales outlets, plus pure player websites since 2013. - Customer requirements: E-commerce has become a major issue for all retail customers.
+It is seen as a high-growth market that is complementary to retailers' traditional sales outlets.
+Major customers seek both specific e-commerce logistics and synergies with their traditional logistics arrangements while demanding 100% quality rates. - ID Logistics' response: A strategic factor since 2010, e-commerce is now part of an offer that corresponds closely to customers' requirements.
+The July 2013 acquisition of CEPL, no. 1 French retail order-picking operator, boosted e-commerce by opening up new sales opportunities in this high-growth market.